kaaproject/kaa/doc/Customization-guide/How-to-contribute/Git-flow/index.md

 ### Tests

 All pull requests are automatically checked with Travis and Jenkins.
-The build should pass all tests to get merged.
+If any of the tests fails, fix it or describe why it can't be done.

 ### Review